Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/hard-disk-encryption/luks.rst

 Unlocking LUKS2 with X509 certificate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-SystemD supports unlocking a LUKS2 partition using a X509 certificate, find a great blog entry on how to realize this at the `Personal blog of Vladimir Timofeenko`_
+systemd supports unlocking a LUKS2 partition using a X509 certificate, find a great blog entry on how to realize this at the `Personal blog of Vladimir Timofeenko`_

 .. _Personal blog of Vladimir Timofeenko: https://vtimofeenko.com/posts/unlocking-luks2-with-x509-certificate-on-nitrokey-storage/